Hadeelhs/student-placement-prediction/README.md

   # Supervised Approach: Classification

   The goal of the supervised approach is to predict the placement status of students using labeled data.
-We applied a Logistic Regression model to classify students based on their features.
+We applied multiple classifiers :

+  - Logistic Regression
-  - Accuracy: 0.7945
+  - Decision Tree
-  - Precision: 0.7444
+  - Random Forest
-  - Recall: 0.7669
+  - SVM
-  - F1-Score: 0.7555
+  - Naive Bayes